ARTICLE TABLE OF CONTENTS

-- When and how to use each main container control
+- When, where, and how to use each main container control

-So if you want to understand the differences between those container controls and how they relate to each other, then you are in the right place.
+So if you want to know the differences between these container controls and how they work together, then this is the right place.

 Let’s get started!

-In the following are the SAPUI5 main container controls explained and stated when which control is to use.
+The following are the SAPUI5 main container controls and when to use each one.

-The hierarchy of the main container controls usually looks like this:
+This is what the hierarchy of the main container controls looks like: